lmendiboure/5G-Course/5G-Architecture/README.md

 **Q.28** In 5G Networks, gNb can be divided into two entities: CU and DU.
 What are each of them?
 What is the purpose of this separation?

 (potential source: https://www.5gworldpro.com/5g-knowledge/what-is-cu-and-du-in-5g.html)

-*Note:* To go further and to joinly use Docker and UERANSIM, you could see how it would be possible to launch Docker containers within your UE using the following link: https://medium.com/rahasak/5g-core-network-setup-with-open5gs-and-ueransim-cd0e77025fd7